CMU Launches Downer-Rann Scholarships for 2022 to Help Close Skills Gap in SA18th October 2021

 - Use established techniques of public finance management to program costing and evaluation.

 The program comprises 180 units*: 138 units of core courses and 42 units of digital transformation and analytics courses.

 Full-time students complete the program over three study periods (12 months).
 Part-time students have up to five years to complete their program, however most complete the program in two to three years.

 For successful completion, you must complete the requisite coursework and achieve a cumulative quality point average (QPA) of at least 3.0.

-The program comprises 198 units: 162 units of core courses, 36 units of elective courses and 400 hours of internship.
+The program comprises 198 units: 138 units of core courses, 42 units of digital transformation and analytics courses, 18 units of elective courses and 400 hours (approximately 10 - 12 weeks) of internship.